 Short internships for the CRG-CNAG PhD students, Postdocs, and Technicians

 Whether you aim to become an independent investigator in academia, a project leader in industry or a research manager, gaining complementary abilities and practical experience will enhance your competitive advantage at each career step.

 Young researchers have access to training on transferrable skills but often lack opportunities to apply learned skills, which would effectively boost their career options, outside their experimental work.
-To overcome this gap the International and Scientific Affairs Department (ISA) offers short internships where PhD students, postdocs and technicians could acquire practical skills in running ‘’mini projects’’ according to their time availability and interest while still being engaged in research.
+To overcome this gap the International and Scientific Affairs Department (ISA) and Human Resources (HR) offers short internships where PhD students, postdocs and technicians could acquire practical skills in running ‘’mini projects’’ according to their time availability and interest while still being engaged in research.
 The outcome of these internships has to be valuable for both the interns and for the hosting department.

 In the ISA department, interns can learn about:

-- Coordination of international projects,
+- Coordination of international projects and institutional activities,

 You can also learn more about ISA department by reading their blog: Affair(e)s in science.